-- 4. Select Amazon WorkMail from the To drop down box in the Target pane (right side of the screen). - 5.
-Enter the Server Name, User Email Address and Password (if necessary). - 6.
-Insert the different batch variables in the appropriate source and target locations (if necessary) to migrate multiple accounts in batch mode. - 7.
-Place a checkmark in the Enable Migration Checkbox to enable Address Book for migration. - 8.
-Optionally, configure and enable the other migration choices if they are to be included with this migration. - 9.
+- 1. Select the Address Book Button to configure the Address Book choices. - 2.
+Select LDIF from the From drop down selection box on the Source pane on the left side of the screen. - 3.
+Enter the path and filename where the address book file is stored or press the Browse button to choose the file. - 4.
+Select the Folders button to choose which folders to migrate.
+All folders will migrate by default if NO folders are displayed in Contacts Convert List. - 5.
+Select Amazon WorkMail from the To drop down box in the Target pane (right side of the screen). - 6.
+Enter the Server Name, User Email Address and Password (if necessary). - 7.
+Insert the different batch variables in the appropriate source and target locations (if necessary) to migrate multiple accounts in batch mode. - 8.
+Place a checkmark in the Enable Migration Checkbox to enable Address Book for migration. - 9.
+Optionally, configure and enable the other migration choices if they are to be included with this migration. - 10.
 Select the Start Batch Migration button to complete the migration.
-The Migration Monitor will start and display the real-time migration progress. - 10.
+The Migration Monitor will start and display the real-time migration progress. - 11.
 Once complete, select the OK button to go back to the main screen.